 The Easy Answer to Comparing your ACT and SAT Scores

-You can find an SAT/ACT concordance table (a fancy word for conversion table) here* that was developed by the ACT with the College Board.
+Check out our ACT to New SAT to Old SAT Score Conversion Chart, based on the SAT/ACT concordance table (a fancy word for conversion table) that was developed by the ACT with the College Board.
 This is the same table that most colleges use to compare SAT and ACT scores.
 So if that’s all you are looking for–got you covered.

 (Pro Tip: If you want to see how your score on an individual section of the ACT roughly compares to your score on an individual section of the SAT, you just need to divide the estimated overall SAT score by 3.)